Where will you be next summer? There are so many opportunities and the College of Life Sciences can help you get there!

 · Participate in a minimum of 42 contact hours for each credit hour

 · If selected, submit a weekly update

 Additional internship and funding opportunities

 For additional internship opportunities, visit lsinterns.byu.edu.
 Check out programs and funding opportunities under the Student Resources tab at lifesciences.byu.edu.
 Although these internships are not sponsored directly by the College of Life Sciences, students may receive financial support for travel expenses from their departments and apply for additional travel grants through the college.
-Note that the college does not fund travel for job shadowing or experiences.
+Note that the college does not fund travel for job shadowing.